3 Important Questions to Ask Before Launching a Business Blog

 3) Do You Have A Designated Blog Owner?

-If you’re just starting a blog it’s likely that you are relying on contributors who don’t consider blogging their priority.
+If you’re just starting a business blog it’s likely that you’re relying on contributors who don’t consider blogging their priority.
 This isn’t unusual and is a perfectly reasonable way to start.
 But without an owner, your blog will fail.
 Someone needs to be responsible for the following tasks:

 - Establishing an editorial calendar and holding contributors accountable.